npickett-nichq/coral-template/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 2.4.20 =
+* Enhancement: Zoom - Remove Reference to Zoom JWT depreciation and any warnings, tabs and configuration

+= 2.4.10 =
+* Enhancement: Core - The Background Process working when suspending and un-suspending users got stuck creating an infinite loop

 = 2.4.00 =
 * Bug: LearnDash - Group Users could not send private messages to the LearnDash Group Leaders